echolab-stanford/wildfire-map-public/README.md

 * data/census: all public access census and ag census files

 * data/coal: Annual data on coal generation.
 Data come from Form EIA-860-Schedule 3, "Generator Data" originally sourced from [here](https://www.eia.gov/electricity/data/eia860/).
-The files included in the repo are these annual files subset to only Coal plants.
+The files included in the repo are these annual files (`3_1_Generator[YEAR]`) subset to only Coal plants with the files renamed.

 * data/emissions/abatzoglou_data.csv: Dataset S01 from https://www.pnas.org/content/suppl/2016/10/06/1607171113.DCSupplemental